nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/zigbee_zcl_scenes.rst

          }
       }

-Setting the :option:`CONFIG_ZIGBEE_SCENES` option allows you to configure the following library-specific Kconfig options:
+Setting the :kconfig:`CONFIG_ZIGBEE_SCENES` option allows you to configure the following library-specific Kconfig options:

-* :option:`CONFIG_ZIGBEE_SCENES_ENDPOINT` - This option sets the endpoint number on which the device implements the ZCL scene cluster.
+* :kconfig:`CONFIG_ZIGBEE_SCENES_ENDPOINT` - This option sets the endpoint number on which the device implements the ZCL scene cluster.
-* :option:`CONFIG_ZIGBEE_SCENE_TABLE_SIZE` - This options sets the value for the amount of scenes that can be configured.
+* :kconfig:`CONFIG_ZIGBEE_SCENE_TABLE_SIZE` - This options sets the value for the amount of scenes that can be configured.

-To configure the logging level of the library, use the :option:`CONFIG_ZIGBEE_SCENES_LOG_LEVEL` Kconfig option.
+To configure the logging level of the library, use the :kconfig:`CONFIG_ZIGBEE_SCENES_LOG_LEVEL` Kconfig option.

 API documentation
 *****************